deathworlders/online/content/books/deathworlders/chapter-00-kevin-jenkins-experience/pt3.md

 their own safety and medicated.
 Other specimens of their art were interesting, thought-provoking.
 A few inspired quite intense emotions in me.
-I enjoyed watching their movies, and Jenkins and I spent nearly a full diurnal watching first a series of enjoyable fantasies called “Star Wars”, then a trilogy called “The Lord of the Rings” which I then discovered had originally been a book and read.
+I enjoyed watching their movies, and Jenkins and I spent nearly a full diurnal watching first a series of enjoyable fantasies called "Star Wars", then a trilogy called "The Lord of the Rings" which I then discovered had originally been a book and read.

 Our musical tastes were different---he introduced me to his favourite genres, which I found shallow and noisy, he disliked the ones that most inspired me.
-I had trouble understanding how somebody could hear the music written by Khachaturian, Tchaikovsky, Bach and Rutter and consider them “dull”, but other members of the crew reported that they preferred Jenkins' taste in music.
+I had trouble understanding how somebody could hear the music written by Khachaturian, Tchaikovsky, Bach and Rutter and consider them "dull", but other members of the crew reported that they preferred Jenkins' taste in music.
 Whatever else it was, Earth was a rich source of artistic exports.